 Finally, there are links under the Download to your desktop header.
 Clicking on them will instruct your browser to download the respective backup archive's part directly to your PC.
-Currently, only Amazon S3, CloudFiles, Dropbox and remote FTP support this feature.
+This is not available for all storage engines.
+For the FTP and SFTP engines this may fail, depending on the capabilities of your browser (for example: as of 2020 Google Chrome has removed support for FTP and will fail to download files over FTP).
 Do note that the backup archives are transferred directly from the remote storage to your PC.
 They are not stored to your site's server.
 If you want to store them to your server, use the Fetch back to server button instead.

-If none of the above options are available, Akeeba Backup will display an error message.
+If none of the above options are available, Akeeba Backup will display an error message telling you that no actions are available.
 In that case, just close the modal dialog.

-After finishing your remote files administration, please close the modal dialog by clicking on the X button on its top-right corner and reload the Manage Backups (formerly "Administer Backup Files") page.
-Until you reload the page the changes you made WILL NOT be visible.
-This is not a bug, it is the way it is meant to be.
+After finishing your remote files administration, please close the modal dialog by clicking on the X button on its top-right corner.
+When you to that your browser will reload the Manage Backups page.
+While the page is reloading the changes you made WILL NOT be visible.
+This is not a bug, it is the way it is meant to be and the reason why the page is automatically being reloaded.

-3.5.3.
-Discover and import archives
+3.6.
+Import archives